First-Year Application Checklist

 - Applicants for federal and state aid must file the FAFSA (available at www.fafsa.ed.gov) by the selected admission application deadline.
 Those who wish to be considered for Dickinson’s need-based grant aid also must complete the CSS PROFILE (available at profileonline.collegeboard.org) by the same deadline.
 To be considered for all need-based aid available from Dickinson, BOTH forms need to be completed using information from 2019 federal tax forms.

 - International students must also submit the Certification of Finances and International Student Financial Aid Application.
 Learn more on the international-student pages.

 - Students who wish to submit supplementary art, music or theatre materials (optional) must do so through SlideRoom as part of the Common Application.
-Additional information for students interested in submitting materials and/or auditioning is available online for music (please note that music submissions and auditions are required for scholarship consideration), art and theatre & dance.
+Additional information for students interested in submitting materials and/or auditioning is available online for music (and the Music Scholars Award), art and theatre & dance.